webstylestory/figolia/README.md

 ## Release notes

+ * 0.4.1 - Small fixes and compliance with third party tools like TravisCI
  * 0.4.0 - Update deps, firebase to firebase-admin, auth by secret to serviceAccount file
  * 0.3.5 - Optimize ngrams storage by grouping multiple fields and deduplicating
  * 0.3.4 - throw is key does not exists. excludedFields can be nested prop